brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.26.2 =
-- Improvement: Added feature Navigation menu opens in a new tab option.
+- Feature: Enabling the navigation menu to open in a new tab.

 = 1.6.26.1 =
 - Improvement: Compatibility with PHP 8.3 version.